 High School Equivalency (HSE) Testing Services

 The High School Equivalency (HSE) diploma is a gateway for adults to find their way to better paying jobs and higher education.
-Millions of adults have earned their HSE, which is accepted at all community colleges.
+Millions of adults have earned their HSE, which is accepted at all community colleges and most universities.
 A recent study showed that a high school dropout who obtains the HSE diploma could see an income rise of 43 percent.
-HSE graduates make an average of $385,000 more in their lifetime than people without.
-That’s a raise of $12,000 a year for most people.
-The HSE becomes more profitable when the student goes on to college.
+The HSE becomes even more profitable when the student goes on to college.
 The average income for college graduates is $44,000, more than double the income of people who haven’t graduated high school.

 HSE Testing Services

 The North Carolina Community College System has approved the following High School Equivalency (HSE) tests: GED, HiSET, and TASC.
-RichmondCC provides testing for GED and HiSET.
-The GED Test is available only at the James Building and is provided as a computer based exam.
+RichmondCC primarily provides testing for GED and HiSET, but TASC is available upon request.
+The GED Test is available only at the James Building in Hamlet and is provided as a computer based exam.
 Each test is $20 per test (4 tests) or approximately $80.
-The HiSET Test is available at the James Building and Honeycutt Center and is provided as a paper based exam.
+The HiSET Test is available at the James Building in Hamlet and the Morgan Center in Laurinburg and is provided as a paper based exam.
 HiSET tests are $10/test (5 tests) or $50 for the entire test.